You are here

 Terra sigillata pottery will continue to be of interest to Astrid as she directs the excavation of an as yet unknown rural production site in the Marzuolo Archaeological Project, in collaboration with Gijs Tol (University of Melbourne) and Rhodora Vennarucci (University of Arkansas).
 The fieldwork component opens up questions on product innovation that Astrid will explore in a wider cross-craft setting in her new book project.

 Astrid’s recent focus has been on storage in a selection of imperial Roman contexts, as a point of joint redefinition of objects and their social relations.
-This analytical entry point has led to novel observations on Italian villas and elite morality (JRA), time and imperialism, and household organisation.
-In addition, she is co-editing Materializing Roman Histories (Oxbow) with Martin Pitts (University of Exeter), a volume that scrutinizes how Roman archaeology marries the detail of artefact studies with big historical narratives.
+This analytical entry point has led to novel observations on Italian villas and elite morality (JRA), time and imperialism, and Roman models of trade, which will be the focus of her second monograph (in preparation) Storage and Empire.
+In addition, she has co-edited Materialising Roman Histories (Oxbow, 2017) with Martin Pitts (University of Exeter), a volume that scrutinizes how Roman archaeology marries the detail of artefact studies with big historical narratives.

-Astrid’s research has been supported by the UK Arts and Humanities Research Council, the McDonald Institute for Archaeological Research, Homerton College, a Cambridge Humanities Research Grant, and a Cotsen Excavation Grant from the Archaeological Institute of America.
+Astrid’s research has been supported by the UK Arts and Humanities Research Council, the McDonald Institute for Archaeological Research, Homerton College, a Cambridge Humanities Research Grant, a Cotsen Excavation Grant from the Archaeological Institute of America, the Einaudi Center for International Studies at Cornell, the President's Council for Cornell Women, and the Loeb Classical Library Foundation.
 Her PhD dissertation (Cambridge, 2013) has won the Hare Prize.

-For more information, see Astrid’s personal webpage at https://cornell.academia.edu/AstridVanOyen.
+For more information and publications, see Astrid’s personal webpage at https://cornell.academia.edu/AstridVanOyen.

 - How Things Make History.
 The Roman Empire and its Terra Sigillata Pottery.
 Amsterdam: Amsterdam University Press.
 2016

-- Materializing Roman Histories: Beyond Instrumentalism and Representation.
+- Materialising Roman Histories.
 Ed. with Pitts, Martin.
 Oxford: Oxbow.
 2017

 - Networks or work-nets?
 Actor-Network Theory and multiple social topologies in the production of Roman terra sigillata.
-The Connected Past.
+In The Connected Past.
 Network Studies in Archaeology and History.
-Ed.
-Brughmans, Tom.
+Eds.
+Brughmans, Tom, Anna Collar, and Fiona Coward.
 Oxford: Oxford University Press.
 35-56.
 2016

 - Globalisation and material culture: the road ahead, review of M. Pitts and M.J.
 Versluys (eds) (2015) Globalisation and the Roman World.
 World History, Connectivity, and Material Culture, Cambridge: Cambridge University Press, Journal of Roman Archaeology 28, 641-646.
 2015